farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ## Sections

-Sections let you group your building blocks of a similar kind together.
+Sections let you group your building blocks of a similar kind.

 ### Adding a new Section

-At the bottom of a each existing section, you can find a button labeled as **Add Section** which will let you add a section below the on you are looking at.
+At the bottom of each existing section, you can find a button labeled as **Add Section** which will let you add a section below the one you are looking at.

 Once added, you can change its name simply by clicking on it and typing what you want.